tkrisztian95/nav-uzemanyagar-elszamolas-API/README.md

 - App has smaller memory footprint
 - Even if the app was restarted or redeployed the data in Redis still available and can be returned immediately
 - Multiple instances of the app can use the same cache to serve request from stored data
+- Many Cache eviction strategies (for TTL configure Redis cache eviction policy `volatile-ttl`)

 Cons:
-- Cache eviction (requires an extra houskeeper service/job)
 - SPOF - Single point of Failure, if the Redis server is down the caching will be unavailable

 ---